When did the Hebrews or Israelites become known as Jews?

 A survey of the New Testament

-The Greek word for promise is “epangalia”.
+The Greek word for promise is “epangalia” (Strongs #1860).
 This article is based on a survey of every occurrence of this word and its close derivatives in the New Testament that relate to God’s promises—this was 60 verses, which are all referenced below.
 I am assuming that these verses indicate God’s key promises for Christians living between the day of Pentecost and the rapture.
 We will look at the context of these verses to help discover—what message did they convey to those of the early church and what is their message for us?

 The topics that relate to the word “promise” in these verses are listed in the table below.
 It is interesting that half of the verses relate to promises given to Abraham and his descendants—the majority of these being in the books of Romans, Galatians and Hebrews.
 This is not surprising as a majority of the early Christians were Jewish and the Old Testament was the only Scripture that the early church possessed.
 Therefore, God often used illustrations from the Old Testament.
 Also, these books deal with topics of those times, such as the fact that justification by faith and not works is taught in the Old Testament, and with the trap of legalistic Judaism.